Understanding The Longterm Effects Of Bulimia

 Finally, according to the National Eating Disorder Association, "over time, binge eating can potentially increase the chances that a person's body will become resistant to insulin, a hormone that lets the body get energy from carbohydrates, which can lead to Type 2 diabetes."

-The mental and emotional effects of bulimia
+Mental and emotional effects of bulimia

 Eating disorders like bulimia can additionally damage relationships and self-esteem.
 According to the National Institutes of Health, "mood and anxiety symptoms are very common.
-These symptoms, low self-esteem and body image disturbance, can all have a negative effect on social relationships, which in turn may be damaged by a lifestyle that may be chaotic and characterized by impulsivity."
+These symptoms of low self-esteem and body image disturbance can all have a negative effect on social relationships, which in turn may be damaged by a lifestyle that may be chaotic and characterized by impulsivity."
 Low self-confidence, a weak support system, and susceptibility to depression or anxiety can sometimes lead to issues like self-harm, substance use, and suicidal thoughts or tendencies.
 If you or someone you know is experiencing suicidal thoughts, help is available.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255 and is available 24/7, or you can text the word “HOME” to 741741 to reach the Crisis Text Line.

-Seeking treatment for bulimia
+Seeking treatment for bulimia nervosa

 There are many negative long-term side effects of bulimia, which can range from irritating to life-threatening.
-Some of the mental and physical effects of bulimia can last long past the time when the individual with bulimia has technically recovered, negatively impacting their quality of life.
+Some of the mental and physical effects can last long past the time when the individual with bulimia has technically recovered, negatively impacting their quality of life.

 The best way to manage the long-term side effects of bulimia is to get professional treatment as soon as possible.
-The sooner treatment begins, the more likely you are to minimize the long-term damage.
-Since the person experiencing bulimia often tries to hide their condition for as long as possible, the first step is to recognize that the problem exists.
+The sooner bulimia treatment begins, the more likely you are to minimize the long-term damage.
+Since the person experiencing bulimia often tries to hide their bulimia for as long as possible, the first step is to recognize that the problem exists.

 Getty/AnnaStills